lords-7/essai2/docs/Adding-Software-to-Homebrew.md

 1. If you're starting from scratch, you can use the [`brew create` command](Manpage.md#create-options-url) to produce a basic version of your formula.
 This command accepts a number of options and you may be able to save yourself some work by using an appropriate template option like `--python` or `--go`.

-  After executing `brew create`, `$EDITOR` will open with the formula template.
+  After executing `brew create`, `EDITOR` will open with the formula template.
 To revisit the formula for editing later, simply use `brew edit <formula>`.

   _Note: `brew create` and `brew edit` conveniently display your formula's path for easy location.
 To access the `homebrew-core` folder, you can use `cd $(brew --repository homebrew/core)`._